 `

-2018-2019 Handbook
+2020 Draft Handbook

 This document describes NWIR protocol, leadership, committees, their purpose and responsibilities in meeting the NWIR mission.
 All committees are expected to work collaboratively and positively with the board with a focus on the organization’s mission, board’s strategic goals, and the committees’ objectives and goals.